zaphosting/docs/docs/vserver-linux-create-gameservice.md

 ---
 id: vserver-linux-create-gameservice
 title: "VPS: Setup your Dedicated Game Server as a Linux Service"
-description: Information about setting up your dedicated game server as a Linux Service on a Linux VPS from ZAP-Hosting
+description: "Information about setting up your dedicated game server as a Linux Service on a Linux VPS from ZAP-Hosting"
 sidebar_label: Setup Linux Service
 services:
   - vserver